|

 Digital

-Cameras I chose the Nikon D70 as both affordable and readily convertible.
-Kits are available for DIY conversion but I preferred to send the body to a specialist.
+Cameras and Infrared My first camera to be converted was a Nikon D70, being both affordable and readily convertible.
+I evolved to a Nikon D200 then a D300.
+I'm now using a converted Sony A6300 with highly satisfactory results.
+There are kits are available for DIY conversion but it's far preferable to send the camera body to a specialist.
 (See note at base of page).
-A really useful service provided by a specialist is for camera to be carefully adjusted in such a way so that whilst IR is focussed upon the array, the viewfinder remains sharp.
+A specialist will carefully adjust to ensure that whilst IR is focused upon the array, the viewfinder image remains sharp.
 No refocusing is necessary, you can rely upon what you see and use auto-focus with no problem.
-One of the great things using a 'converted camera' is the ability to see the IR result immediately after shooting, check the histogram and feel confident.
+However with 'mirror-less' cameras the potential differential in focus point between array and mirror is not a problem.
+A reliable specialist will carry out the conversion in a dedicated dust free environment, ensure a blemish-free filter is chosen, offer to set the white-balance as a preset and provide a guarantee of work.
+One of the benefits of using a digital camera is being able to see the IR result immediately, check the histogram and feel confident.
 Choice of IR Filter

 White Balance